-- Mortgage Brokers – We’ve already talked about this at great length, but mortgage brokers absolutely need mortgage surety bonds if they are to be licensed in their state.
+- Mortgage Brokers – We’ve already talked about this at great length, but mortgage brokers absolutely need mortgage surety bonds if they are to be licensed in their registered state.
 These bonds protect consumers and ensure that brokers can faithfully render their services to consumers.

 - Mortgage Originators – Mortgage originators or mortgage loan officers work closely with borrowers to complete a mortgage transaction.
 They are typically the main point of contact for borrowers who are trying to close a mortgage transaction.
-Mortgage originators interview mortgage applicants, analyze preliminary loan requests, gather necessary background finanical information on applicants, and monitor the progress of a loan.
+Mortgage originators interview mortgage applicants, analyze preliminary loan requests, gather necessary background financial information on applicants, and monitor the progress of a loan.
 Seeing as they are such an important part of the mortgage application process, they most definitely need a mortgage sureties in order to operate according to the laws in their state.

 - Mortgage Servicers – A mortgage servicer is the company responsible for managing the day-to-day tasks of managing a mortgage loan.
 Mortgage servicers are the ones who send mortgage statements to consumers, and they are usually the ones who collect any payments that are made on a mortgage.

-Every one of these professionals will need to purchase a mortgage broker surety bond, both to remain licensed to operate in their state, and to protect consumers from any fraud or other wrongdoing.
+Every one of these professionals will need to purchase a mortgage bond, both to remain licensed to operate in their state, and to protect consumers from any fraud or other wrongdoing.
 The type of mortgage sureties that is required can vary depending on the state in which you operate.
 It will be largely up to you to determine what bonds you will need, but there is always assistance available if you need it.